Degree Works Frequently Asked Questions

 This is a wild card in Degree Works.
 If the @ sign appears with course numbers after it (i.e. @ xxxxxxxx), it means that you can take any subject area with that level (a 100-200 level course from any subject area).
 If it appears after a subject prefix (i.e. ACCT @), it means that you can take any course with that subject prefix (any course in ACCT).

-No. You will need to apply for graduation with the Office of the Registrar.
-When you apply for graduation your record will undergo a degree audit and you will be alerted of any issues.
-It is best to meet with your Major advisor in the semester prior to applying for graduation.
+No. You must apply for graduation with the Office of the Registrar.
+When you apply for graduation, your record will undergo a degree audit and you will be alerted of any issues.
+It is best to meet with your advisor in the semester prior to applying for graduation.

-This feature allows you to see how coursework taken, or in-progress, can be used to meet requirements of a different major that you may be considering.
+This feature allows you to see how coursework taken and/or courses in progress can be used to meet requirements of another major that you may be considering.
 This is useful to students who are considering changing majors.

 No. The “What If” feature is for information and planning purposes only.
 To change your major, complete the required documentation with your advisor and submit the completed form to the Office of the Registrar for processing.